Bijan-K/ReactJS-SubjectSelectV2-HostedVersion/README.md

 # This is not my cleanest code, okay?

-This is the Web version that has been hosted in my netlify. here is the link to it: https://subjectselect99.netlify.app/
+This is the Web version of 'Subject Select' which has been hosted in my netlify. here is the link to it: https://subjectselect99.netlify.app/